DeshdeepDivakar/Frameworks/README.md

 On the other hand demoUISpectests - is the project with your page models/page definitions, feature/scenario file and step definitions.

 Another class BeforeAfterSteps.cs sits at the solution level to abstract the Before and After scenario/feature steps.
+Additionally, this also caters for basic implementation of Extent Reports library.
+Find more details in Stepdefinition file.